JLambertazzo/healthkit/deliverable-2/README.md

  * Provide a high-level description of your application and it's value from an end-user's perspective
  * What is the problem you're trying to solve?
  * Is there any context required to understand **why** the application solves this problem?

+This application at its core is a form that is specialized to evaluate the abilities of hospitals to be able to care for patients.
+This particular use case by the Boston Children’s Hospital is to measure the pediatric emergency care capacities of different hospitals, but this app can be generalized for other use cases.
+The app allows an end-user to create these massive questionnaires/surveys and distribute them out to the relevant people.
+Then these end-users will be able to complete the form questions concurrently.
+After the form has been completed, the end users will be able to generate a report that details how well equipped the hospitals are.

+One of the challenges that the hospital faced was the issue of multiple people having to complete the massive form/survey.
+Currently with the tools that they have, they would have to all get together for a 3 hour meeting with all pertinent staff members and painstakingly complete the survey.
+Another issue that arises is when this form needs to be completed by a hospital overseas.
+Then it becomes arduous to try to coordinate with all members to complete the form.
+This is clearly unideal and our tool aims to solve that problem by allowing all end-user’s to concurrently access their relevant sections of the survey at the same time.

 ## Key Features
  * Described the key features in the application that the user can access